Steve Pilgrim (musician): Personal life

 He has been married to Laura since 2006 and they have two children.

-Pilgrim is co-founder of the charity Be One Percent, also supported by Weller, which asks participants to give up one percent of their wages for good causes.
+Pilgrim is co-founder of the charity Be One Percent, also supported by Weller, which asks participants to give up one per cent of their wages for good causes.
 Pilgrim and Weller have played fundraising gigs in support of the charity, like in 2014 at Liverpool's East Village Arts Club.

 Pilgrim was part of Paul Weller's band for the Momentum-run Concert for Corbyn in Brighton in 2017.